rwbutler/TypographyKitPalette/README.md

 Palette is a tool for use with [TypographyKit](https://github.com/rwbutler/TypographyKit) which takes your app's color palette as defined in your TypographyKit.json or TypographyKit.plist file and generates a palette for use in Xcode Interface Builder so that developers can easily make use of the same colors regardless of whether they are being assigned programmatically or through IB.

+In order to support dark mode in iOS 13 or higher, Palette now includes the option to export an asset catalog to host your dynamic colors.

 # Installation

 ## Homebrew